Historia Mundum

 • Law of the General Maximum: a cap on the prices of goods and services.
 This measure was imposed on the government by the Sans-Culottes and it helped to ensure proper feeding of the urban population.

-During this phase of the French Revolution, the Jacobins clung to power by implementing what came to be known as the Reign of Terror: a series of massacres and executions that afflicted the opponents of the regime.
-To a large extent, this bloodbath was perpetrated by Committee of Public Safety, a body in charge of protecting the new republic against its foreign and domestic enemies.
-The Committee’s most notable leader was Maximilien Robespierre, who was essential to expanding the killings (even though he did not commence them).
-According to Eric Hobsbawm, indiscriminate violence was probably the only way to save the Revolution and, perhaps, even France itself as a country.
+During this phase of the French Revolution, the Jacobins used the Reign of Terror to defend the republic through executions and repression under emergency government.
+Much of the bloodshed was carried out by the Committee of Public Safety, the body charged with protecting the new republic against foreign and domestic enemies.
+The Committee’s most notable leader was Maximilien Robespierre, who helped expand the killings even though he did not begin them.
+According to Eric Hobsbawm, indiscriminate violence was probably the only way to save the Revolution and perhaps even France itself as a country.

 This historical painting depicts the execution of Marie Antoinette during the French Revolution.
 The scene is set in a public square, teeming with spectators and soldiers.
 In the center stands a wooden guillotine, its blade poised high against a hazy sky.
 Marie Antoinette, in a simple white dress, is portrayed at the moment before her execution, her regal bearing still evident despite her circumstances.
 She is surrounded by executioners and guards, some of whom are holding her down while others prepare the instrument of death.
 The crowd, a mix of civilians and military personnel, watches with a range of emotions.
 Some show signs of distress, while others appear impassive.
 The background features classical buildings, hinting at the Parisian setting.
 The overall mood of the painting is somber, capturing a notorious and grim moment in history.

-Execution of Queen Marie Antoinette in a guillotine.
-Many such killings would take place.
+Execution of Queen Marie Antoinette by guillotine.
+Many similar executions followed.
 Image by unknown author, provided by Art Resource, in the public domain.

-Internationally, France had to confront the absolutist monarchies of Europe, which built the First Coalition as an attempt to suppress the Revolution.
-Both revolutionaries and counterrevolutionaries wanted a war, because both thought they could win it.
-At first, the revolutionaries won some battles while lost others.
-Later on, the French Army would vastly improve, helping to change the course of the conflict.
-Following a logic of total war, the French inaugurated conscription and made every citizen a fighter.
-Also, the Army would no longer reward its members based on social rank — the adoption of meritocracy meant that the best soldiers and officers would rise in the military career, and would afterwards guide their subordinates to more and more victories.
+Internationally, France had to confront the absolutist monarchies of Europe, which built the First Coalition to suppress the Revolution.
+Both revolutionaries and counterrevolutionaries wanted war because both thought they could win it.
+At first, the revolutionaries won some battles and lost others.
+Later, the French army improved sharply and helped change the course of the conflict.
+Following a logic of total war, the French introduced conscription and treated every citizen as a fighter.
+The army also stopped rewarding its members by social rank.
+Meritocratic promotion allowed the best soldiers and officers to rise in the military career and lead their subordinates to further victories.

 Thanks to the Army, France was able to halt the First Coalition.
 However, domestically, the situation was dire.
 In the midst of the Reign of Terror, the Jacobins split into two opposing factions.
-The Ultras, led by Jacques Hébert, pushed for stronger repression measures than those already in place, and campaigned for more measures against the interests of the Catholic Church.
-In turn, the Citras, led by Georges Danton, were adamantly opposed to the Reign of Terror and wanted it to end completely.
+The Ultras under Jacques Hébert pushed for stronger repression measures than those already in place.
+They also campaigned for more measures against the interests of the Catholic Church.
+In turn, the Citras under Georges Danton were adamantly opposed to the Reign of Terror and wanted it to end completely.
 Robespierre viewed both factions unfavorably and implemented a purge against them, but this only made him be even more estranged from the Jacobins as a whole.

-In the coup of the 9 Thermidor, Girondin factions took advantage of the Jacobin schism and took power in the process called Thermidorian Reaction.
+In the coup of 9 Thermidor, Girondin factions used the Jacobin split to take power in the Thermidorian Reaction.
 Robespierre and his partisans, meanwhile, were condemned to death by the Revolutionary Tribunal.
-They would be executed at the Place de la Révolution — that is, at the very same place where they had killed their enemies.
+They were executed at the Place de la Révolution, the same place where they had killed their enemies.

 3rd Phase: National Directory (1794-1799)

 This was the final phase of the French Revolution.
-It was a conservative period, in which politics was dominated by the Girondins, with the support of the majority of congressmen from the Plain or the Marsh.
+It was a conservative period, in which politics was dominated by the Girondins with support from the Plain or the Marsh.
 At this time, the Girondins believed that Jacobin reforms had gone too far, threatening the stability of France.
 That is why the new government sought to undo much of what had been done before, and the promulgation of a new and entirely different Constitution exemplifies it.
 These were the highlights of the Constitution of 1795:

 • End of universal manhood suffrage: Voting rights became, once again, restricted to those who owned properties.
 This meant that the masses were excluded from politics one more time.